 a.
 General.
-Gaming employees may be transferred, promoted, or otherwise moved to a non-gaming employee position in accordance with the gaming enterprise’s employment policies.
-Upon acceptance of the position and on no later than his or her first day of employment as a non-gaming employee, the gaming employee shall be required to relinquish his or her gaming license to the regulatory agency and obtain a non-gaming license.
-The gaming enterprise shall be required to maintain a list of gaming employees, their positions, and a copy of all job descriptions on file with the regulatory agency.
-Voluntary relinquishment of a gaming license will not preclude the regulatory agency from addressing license issues that occurred during the time the licensee held a gaming license.
+The gaming enterprise shall be required to maintain a list of Gaming Employees, their positions, and a copy of all job descriptions (including duties and responsibilities) on file with the regulatory agency.
+Voluntary relinquishment of a Gaming License will not preclude the regulatory agency from addressing license issues that occurred during the time the licensee held a license.

 b.
 Specific Disqualifying Circumstances.
-The regulatory agency shall not grant a license to any applicant for a gaming employee license who:
+The regulatory agency shall not grant a license to any applicant for a Gaming Employee License who:

-1. Is a member of the Tribal Council, the Ogema, a Judge or Appellate Judge on the Tribal Court, the prosecutor or a law enforcement officer of the Tribe.
-This subsection shall not apply to members of the Tribal Council or a Tribal Ogema sitting on a Gaming Enterprise Board of Directors or any subsequent Board established by Tribal law to provide oversight to a Gaming Enterprise.
+1. Is a member of the Tribal Council, the Ogema, a Judge or Appellate Judge on the Tribal Court, the prosecutor, or a law enforcement officer of the Tribe.
+This subsection shall not apply to members of the Tribal Council or a Tribal Ogema sitting on an oversight body established by Tribal law to provide oversight to a gaming enterprise.

 2. Is under the age of eighteen (18); or